FusionAuth/fusionauth-site/site/_posts/2020-10-05-how-to-migrate-user-data-centralized-auth-system.md

 * A single login interface for your users.
 * One password for them to remember.
 * A single identity provider to hook other applications into as your business grows.
-* One view of your user across all their applications.
+* One view of your user across all of your applications.

 As you add more and more applications, the value of having one place for user data grows.
 As you contemplate a migration of existing users to a new datastore, keep a few things in mind: